TraxData313/TCRS_NeuralNet_Project/README.md

 - To do a Demo of the Classifier, go to the <b>"General Classifier Demo"</b> folder

 ## The Predictor:
-- The Predictor is a CNN-like Continuous Regression System
+- The Predictor is a continuous data Regression System
 - The predictor is still a prototype system, and in active research.
 It’s “future-predictive” power combined with the “reaction” and learning power of the General Classifier, would make the Super-Reinforcement Learning Platform
 - The Predictor takes “timestamps” of continuous data and predicts the next one
 - Once the next prediction is made, the Predictor simulates itself with the new prediction as the new input to predict the yet next input